girlscript/winter-of-contributing/C_CPP/Pointer and its types/This Pointer/this pointer.md

 # This Pointer in C++

-### Defination: This is a keyword which is a pointer that points to the object which invokes the member function.
+### Definition: This is a keyword which is a pointer that points to the object which invokes the member function.

 - It is used to refer caller object in member function.
 - This pointer can not be modify.